Power of Attorney When Buying Property in Turkey

-Power Of Attorney (shortly POA) is a commonly used instrument to avoid the necessary but time-consuming travels for the title deed conveyance processes when you buy a property in Turkey.
+Power Of Attorney (shortly POA) is a commonly used instrument to avoid the necessary but time-consuming travel for the title deed conveyance processes when you buy a property in Turkey.
 When you hand POA to someone, you are effectively saying by law "You may act on behalf of me for these powers" and for all transactions that are carried out with a POA given by you, you will be responsible yourself.
 Therefore, it is advisable to give Power of Attorney only to professional estate agents or registered and certified solicitors.
 Also, it is advised to give POA for a limited period of time and for only the powers which the attorney would need.
-It is strongly advised not to give general POA which contains full powers.
+It is strongly advised not to give a general POA that contains full powers.

 A Power of Attorney should only contain a power for necessary procedures and nothing else.
 This typically includes the power to buy real estate on your behalf as well as obtain electric and water connection.
 An attorney can not harm your rights if POA has only "the powers of buying property and water-electricity subscriptions".
 You should consider twice when you give the power of selling property!

 Antalya Homes advises property buyers when issuing a POA, "leave the job to its experts".
 Professional guidance is a key point.
-We have our own template POA's for buying real estate in Turkey which contains exact powers necessary for a comfortable buying process.
+We have our own template POA's for buying real estate in Turkey which contains the exact powers necessary for a comfortable buying process.
 An estate agent makes it a secure and easy journey.
-We have a huge experience and reputation of "Zero Failure" since 2004.
+We have had a huge experience and reputation of "Zero Failure" since 2004.
 Watch our customer reviews.

 Issuing a Power of Attorney

 You may issue the power of attorney at all notaries in Turkey.
 Authorizing a Power of Attorney takes two hours and is witnessed at any notary office within Turkey.